schapi-create/apidoc-rpc-uat/md_files/README.md

 Amount of calls to the API in the SANDBOX are limited.

-To get a full experience and extend the thresholds, please enable WEB API on RP controller and use the production environment.
+To get a full experience and extend the thresholds, please enable WEB API on RP-C and use the production environment.

 ## Authentication guide